takashi2501/Production/README.md

 Arduino:
 "PBL_PK", "PBL2_Performance", and "PBL2_Walking" are functional programs for robots created in Problem-Based Learning (PBL) classes at university.

 As for the C language, the environment is 4 years old, so my PC does not have it and I cannot run it now.
-Arduino is also not available because it requires a microcontroller.
+Arduino is also not available because it requires a microcontroller.The official MATLAB website is at "https://jp.mathworks.com/products/matlab.html" and you can download the version R2023a by selecting "Get MATLAB".